axibase/atsd/rule-engine/functions-statistical.md

 wavg() double
 ```

 Calculates weighted average.
 Weight is the sample index which starts from `0` for the first sample.
+The function assigns more weight to more recent samples, based on the sample order.

 ## `wtavg`